High-value, fragile and perishable items

 - Cameras and other photographic equipment

 - Flowers and plants

 - Irreplaceable items

-- Liquids, perfumes, alcohol/liquor and Zamzam water
+- Liquids, including alcohol, perfumes, and Zamzam water

 - Money, gift cards and gift certificates